lunarlab-gatech/MorphoSymm-Replication/README.md

 # MorphoSymm Contact Experiment Replication

+This branch (*rss2023sampleEfficiency*) contains the code for generating Fig.3 (b) in the "MI-HGNN" paper.

+## Fork Details
-This branch (*rss2023*) contains the results of running the Contact Estimation experiment of the [MorphoSymm](https://github.com/Danfoa/MorphoSymm) repository with BUG FIXES.
+This is a fork of the [MorphoSymm](https://github.com/Danfoa/MorphoSymm) repository with BUG FIXES.
 In addition to the necessary changes to setup the environment correctly and run the model, we also did the following:

 - Fix a bug in the calculation of the F1-Score.
 - Removed Invalid Dataset Entries (see Issue #2 and #3).
 - Validation set is given 149 missing entries (see Issue #3).
 - Fixed rounding error in 85/15 split for train and validation datasets (see Issue #4).
+- Fixed an issue where the validation sets weren't consistent when varying the train ratio.
+- Fixed a bug in "paper/contact_final_model_comparison.py" where the uncertainty was calculated incorrectly for the plot.

 These changes were made to ensure a fair comparison between this method ([On discrete symmetries of robotics systems: A group-theoretic and data-driven analysis](https://arxiv.org/abs/2302.10433)) and our own [MI-HGNN](https://github.com/lunarlab-gatech/Morphology-Informed-HGNN), as we couldn't compare if the dataset or metrics didn't match.
 To ensure that these changes preserved the functionality of the original method, we add a new directory `tests` which implement 7 test cases for